 #3 - Why use VR?

 Through Immersive technology, for the first time EVER, the viewer is 100% engaged, without distraction, in the story that is being laid in front of them.
 They can’t hold a cell phone to their face during any portion of the program, nor can they get distracted and leave a room, or go fix a snack.
 They are 100% at the attention of what they are experiencing.
 VR has the ability to transform the how audiences see the world in unexpected ways, and in ways that far transcend that of standard video.
-But if there isn’t a clear and devise reason that VR is the right way to tell this story, VR simply becomes a novelty, not a tool for engagement and brand retention.
-The power of attention is the true value in VR, it is your brand, your story, your message from the moment the start the program, the moment it ends.
+But if there isn’t a clear and decisive reason that VR is the right way to tell this story, VR simply becomes a novelty, not a tool for engagement and brand retention.
+The power of attention is the true value in VR, it is your brand, your story, your message from the moment they start the program, to the moment it ends.

 #4 - Does this immersive piece help solve any other problems in the VR space?

 Users need a vast library of top tier content to keep themselves entertained and engaged in the space.
 Users exist in all corners of the globe, and reports of continued 30% year over year growth in headset sales means the market only continues to grow, and quickly.
 To keep this audience level engaged, the level of content available for them needs to increase almost to the same tier.

 And only just now are camera developments, and headset developments allowing for content playback that matches what most brands would be looking for in terms of quality.
 As quality of content increases, audience retention, engagement and market growth are likely to follow.

 #5 - What matters most to you?